qiuyu96/qiuyu96/README.md

 ## Hi there 👋
 My name is Qiuyu Wang (王秋雨),

-- 🔭 I’m currently a researcher in the vision group of the Interactive Intelligence Lab at Ant Group, led by [Yujun Shen](https://shenyujun.github.io/).
+- 🔭 I’m currently a research scientist in the vision group of the Interactive Intelligence Lab at Ant Group, led by [Yujun Shen](https://shenyujun.github.io/).

 - 📖 My research interests focus on computer vision, particularly on generative models and video / image editing.